-Some participants will be sharing a room with someone they don't know.
+Participants who booked a flexible room may be sharing a room with someone they don't know.
 We understand that this can be very difficult.
 Where interaction and noise level choices are not the same, the more restrictive level must be followed.